 Every motivational speaker says “Never give up!”, right?
-And then they usually share a heartwarming story about someone who was ready to shut the doors — only to find glorious success after sticking it out just one more day.
+Then they share a heartwarming story about someone ready to give up—only to find glorious success after sticking it out just one more day.

-These five signs tell you it’s time for a hard look at your business:
+These seven signs tell you it’s time for a hard look at your business:

 1. It was a good idea once.